anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Adaptations to BRSKI {#uc1}

-In order to support alternative certificate enrollment protocols, asynchronous enrollment, and more general system architectures, BRSKI-AE provides some generalizations on BRSKI {{RFC8995}}.
+To enable using alternative certificate enrollment protocols supporting end-to-end authentication, asynchronous enrollment, and more general system architectures, BRSKI-AE provides some generalizations on BRSKI {{RFC8995}}.
 This way, authenticated self-contained objects such as those described in
 {{req-sol}} above can be used for certificate enrollment,